Jernskegg/CI-portfolio-Textabase/README.md

 Django is a framework that is made to speed up the proccess of building web applications, Here you can make apps and then use the apps for different projects. it has en extensive documentation.

+It is like a all on in framework or "Batteries included philosophy framework"

 # testing

 ## code validation
+  During coding i've followed the pep8 guide. naming conventions has been slightly inconsistant Due to django tags, I am going to opt out of testing/validating html Jigsaw validated style.css with out any remarks

 ##  automated testing